 As with many psychological disorders, medication (often selective serotonin reuptake inhibitors, or SSRIS, or antidepressants) can provide a degree of relief, but to really get to grips with the problem, it is also important to engage with other types of therapy, such as cognitive behavioural therapy (CBT), which focuses on highlighting the unhelpful emotions that lie behind the obsessive behaviours, and finding a way to manage them more effectively.

 How to identify and overcome OCD related intrusive thoughts

 How Can I Get Obsessive Compulsive Disorder Treatment In London?

-If you would like to talk to someone about Obsessive Compulsive Disorder Treatment or Counselling in London, please get in touch with us at the Private Therapy Clinic by telephone at 020 81507563 or book online by clicking below.
+If you would like to talk to someone about Obsessive Compulsive Disorder Treatment or Counselling in London, please get in touch with us at the Private Therapy Clinic by telephone at 020 81507563 or book online to arrange an appointment.